This is a short account of Leif's detour to the Hebrides.

 She had willed me to come there to rescue her father and her, as she told all us Vikings.
-She had a different method of rescue in mindy originally when she made her spell but then she had changed her mind about the best method to use me for.
+She had a different method of rescue in mind originally when she made her spell but then she had changed her mind about the best method to use me for.

-She decided she was going to have the child by her captive Viking captain.
+She decided she was going to have her child by her captive Viking captain.
 Her family was going to remain in power that way.
 This would turn everything around on their enemies.
-Her family would not only an heir but a half Viking heir.
-The other kings would wonder all the time if their kingdom were going to be invaded by 50 Viking ships or not so it established a peace that had not existed for many years and wasn't broken for many years after.
+Her family would not only have an heir but a half Viking heir.
+The other kings would wonder all the time if their kingdom was going to be invaded by 50 Viking ships or not so it established a peace that had not existed for many years and wasn't broken for many years after.

 So that is what Thorgunna was doing in my bed.
 I and my men were to be held a hostage until I got her pregnant.
-She told me right out she did not need me to raise her child.
-If I raised him he would then want to become a Viking and since he was destined to rule the kingdom that was out of the question.
+She told me immediately that she did not need me to raise her child.
+If I raised him then he would want to become a Viking and since he was destined to rule the kingdom that was out of the question.
 Her father would raise him instead.
 I gave her not only a son but three other children as well.
 It worked out later that I got the Viking contract for trade for the West Coast of the Hebrides, all of the southern islands and all the Faroes.
 It kept all the other Hebrides Islands aligned with Thorgunna's father.

 I was fine with this and I soon found out there was much more to life than hunting Polar Bears and being the captain of a Viking ship.

 *An archer or soldier would ride the pony to the battle and then get off the pony.
 They would put blades on their legs near their hooves and keep them by their sides.
 They were trained to rear up on their hind legs and kick the enemy with the blades, often killing them instantly.
 Or they put them on their back legs and tied the pony behind them.
-If the enemy came from behind the ponies would them.
-Actually they were trained to anybody that ever walked behind them so you had to be careful around those horses.
+If the enemy came from behind the ponies would kick them.
+Actually they were trained to kick anybody that walked behind them so you had to be careful around those horses.

 They had a very thick neck and a very solid spine so soldiers could put a short lance on their foreheads (up to four feet long) that made them look like a unicorn.
 They would train a few of them to ram and kill the horses of the knights.
 Then they would kill the knights.
 The lance could go right through mail and shields and so it could easily kill knights.